For the 2026 school year, there are 3 community colleges serving 10,699 students in Clackamas County County, Oregon.

 There are 3 community colleges serving 10,699 students in Clackamas County, OR.

-What is community college acceptance rate in Clackamas County, OR?
+What is the community college acceptance rate in Clackamas County, OR?

 The average community college acceptance rate in Oregon is 90% (compared to national acceptance rates).

-How diverse are community college in Clackamas County, OR?
+How diverse are community colleges in Clackamas County, OR?

 Community colleges in Clackamas County, OR have approximately 40% minority enrollment, with the majority being Hispanic.